0ddfactory/Firefox-Win11-Dark-Integration/README.md

 ### Fix Context Menus (right click menu)

-Download userChrome.css from this github page.
+Download userChrome.css & userContent.css from this github page.
 * In Firefox type about:config in url bar and hit enter:
 ![image](https://github.com/0ddfactory/Firefox-Win11-Dark-Integration/assets/25939455/2c742708-6d79-44b6-8565-be3b69135705)
 * Search for "toolkit.legacyUserProfileCustomizations.stylesheets" and set to true